 First impressions are everything.

-On the other hand, an attractive, well-designed office can go a long way and often leave visitors with a positive, lasting impression of your business.
+On the other hand, attractive office design can go a long way and often leave visitors with a positive, lasting impression of your business.
 Make sure your workspace is modern, functional and effectively displays your unique brand — and you'll have clients queuing up to work with you.

 Effective recruitment is essential for any growing business.
 To help recruit top talent for your company, your work-space should aim to incorporate key principles such as inclusivity, collaboration and versatility in its design.